 Read About Past Minority Dissertation Fellowship Winners

-An applicant must be: (1) a US citizen, or have graduated from a U.S. high school, or completed a GED certificate in the United States; (2) a member of an historically underrepresented ethnic minority group, including, but not limited to: African Americans, Alaskan Natives, American Indians or Native Americans, Asian Americans, Latino/as, Chicano/as, and Pacific Islanders; (3) enrolled in a full-time academic program leading to a doctoral degree in anthropology at the time of application (4) admitted to degree candidacy before the dissertation fellowship is awarded; and (5) a member of the American Anthropological Association.
+An applicant must be: (1) a US citizen and either graduated from a U.S. high school, or completed a GED certificate in the United States; (2) a member of an historically underrepresented U.S. racialized minority groups, including, but not limited to: African Americans, Alaskan Natives, American Indians or Native Americans, Asian Americans, Latino/as, Chicano/as, and Pacific Islanders; (3) enrolled in a full-time academic program leading to a doctoral degree in anthropology at the time of application (4) admitted to degree candidacy before the dissertation fellowship is awarded; and (5) a member of the American Anthropological Association.
 The dissertation proposal must be approved by the applicant's committee prior to application.
 Students of any subfield or specialty in anthropology will receive equal consideration.

 - Candidates must have a record of outstanding academic achievement.

 - Applicants must be members of the American Anthropological Association at least one month prior to submitting materials for the AAA Minority Dissertation Fellowship Program.

 - Applicants must have had their dissertation proposals approved by their dissertation committees prior to application.